netadao/nft-minter/README.md

 |airdropper|An "airdropping" module that allow creators to promise specific token_ids or promise mints|
 |whitelist|A module that allows creators to run whitelist minting campaigns where they control access, price, and mint count|

+## TODO
+- v1: test cases are a mess right now. needs a little love
+- v2: modularize logic to separate contracts

 ## Developer Commands

 Run these to lint, format code, build and test.
 Crate/binary generation commands will come later